Nicholas1088/Datastore-Guide/Datastore Intro.md

 	local data -- Just do this for the data because we need to be able to call it later (calling is when you make a variable with no = and then use it later such as data = DS:GetAsync(key)

-	-- Now we need a key, a key in LUA is just a foundation of the game trying to find something or anything relative to our int value, such as Coins we would do for a key "coins_" now this is needed because a key is a specific way of storing data.
+	-- 	-- Now we need a key, a key in LUA is a process of trying to find something or anything relative to our int value, such as Coins we would do for a key "coins_" now this is needed because a key is a specific way of storing data.

 	local key = "coins_"..player.UserId -- This is our key, the key is your intValue name so if you had Diamonds you would use "diamonds_"..player.UserId, the player.UserId is the player's specific id because if they change their name their data could get lost and we don't want that.